For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 Paying yourself first needs to become your new norm if you want to create wealth.

 Personally, I recommend putting your money into a completely separate bank.
-I’m in love with Digit accounts right now (be aware it will do auto transfer for you to help you increase your savings)
+I’m in love with Digit accounts right now (be aware it will do an auto-transfer for you to help you increase your savings)

-What if you are completely broke and can’t do 10% right now, start with 5% and gradually work up to 10%.
+What if you are completely broke and can’t do 10% right now?
+Then start at 5% and gradually work up to 10%.

 It can be really hard to put this money aside when you are seeing all the other bills pile up, but here is the deal.
 If you don’t put yourself first no one else is going to put your first.